Lisanti Capital Growth LLC Grows Stake in Euronet Worldwide, Inc. (NASDAQ:EEFT)

-Lisanti Capital Growth LLC lifted its position in Euronet Worldwide, Inc. (NASDAQ:EEFT) by 148.9% in the first quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 23,840 shares of the business services provider’s stock after purchasing an additional 14,260 shares during the quarter.
+Lisanti Capital Growth LLC grew its stake in shares of Euronet Worldwide, Inc. (NASDAQ:EEFT) by 148.9% during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 23,840 shares of the business services provider’s stock after purchasing an additional 14,260 shares during the quarter.
 Lisanti Capital Growth LLC’s holdings in Euronet Worldwide were worth $3,297,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors have also recently made changes to their positions in the stock.
-Illinois Municipal Retirement Fund raised its stake in shares of Euronet Worldwide by 108.9% during the 4th quarter.
-Illinois Municipal Retirement Fund now owns 9,660 shares of the business services provider’s stock worth $1,400,000 after buying an additional 5,035 shares in the last quarter.
-FIL Ltd purchased a new stake in shares of Euronet Worldwide during the fourth quarter worth about $14,512,000.
-Strs Ohio purchased a new stake in shares of Euronet Worldwide during the first quarter worth about $1,388,000.
-Alyeska Investment Group L.P. purchased a new stake in shares of Euronet Worldwide during the fourth quarter worth about $5,221,000.
-Finally, Cardinal Capital Management LLC CT increased its holdings in Euronet Worldwide by 84.3% in the fourth quarter.
-Cardinal Capital Management LLC CT now owns 203,790 shares of the business services provider’s stock valued at $29,533,000 after buying an additional 93,229 shares during the last quarter.
-92.08% of the stock is owned by hedge funds and other institutional investors.
+Other hedge funds and other institutional investors have also made changes to their positions in the company.
+Illinois Municipal Retirement Fund increased its holdings in Euronet Worldwide by 108.9% in the fourth quarter.
+Illinois Municipal Retirement Fund now owns 9,660 shares of the business services provider’s stock valued at $1,400,000 after buying an additional 5,035 shares during the last quarter.
+FIL Ltd acquired a new position in shares of Euronet Worldwide during the fourth quarter worth approximately $14,512,000.
+Strs Ohio acquired a new stake in Euronet Worldwide in the first quarter worth approximately $1,388,000.
+Alyeska Investment Group L.P. acquired a new stake in Euronet Worldwide in the fourth quarter worth approximately $5,221,000.
+Finally, Cardinal Capital Management LLC CT increased its holdings in shares of Euronet Worldwide by 84.3% in the fourth quarter.
+Cardinal Capital Management LLC CT now owns 203,790 shares of the business services provider’s stock valued at $29,533,000 after buying an additional 93,229 shares in the last quarter.
+92.08% of the stock is currently owned by institutional investors and hedge funds.

 Euronet Worldwide, Inc provides payment and transaction processing and distribution solutions to financial institutions, agents, retailers, merchants, content providers, and individual consumers worldwide.
 The company's Electronic Fund Transfer Processing segment provides electronic payment solutions, including automated teller machine (ATM) cash withdrawal and deposit services, ATM network participation, outsourced ATM and point-of-sale (POS) management solutions, credit and debit card outsourcing, card issuing, and merchant acquiring services.